JoseMariBarkin/Getting-and-Cleaning-Data-Project/README.md

 5. run_analysis(): Execute the script
-	Get cleanedData calling "EstractMeanStd()" into the data frame "cleanedData" Write to file the data frame "cleanedData"
+	Get cleanedData calling "EstractMeanStd()" into the data frame "cleanedData" Write to file the data frame "tidyDataSet.txt"

 More on melting and casting [here](http://tgmstat.wordpress.com/2013/10/31/reshape-and-aggregate-data-with-the-r-package-reshape2/)